-- One in four children is either moderately or severely underweight.
+- One in four children is malnourished, many severely.

-During the civil war, both the SOS Children’s Villages in Sierra Leone operated community feeding programmes providing over 700 people (mostly mothers and children) with a daily meal, as well as medicines, food, clothing and emergency accommodation to refugees fleeing the fighting.
-To meet the longer term needs, the national government asked SOS Children to open a third Village.
-The third SOS Children’s Village opened in 2007 at Makeni, about 100 miles east of the capital, Freetown.
-Makeni had been a rebel stronghold during the civil war and much of the infrastructure had been destroyed.
-The new SOS Children’s Village has 12 family homes, which will give a loving family home to up to 120 orphaned and abandoned children.
-There is also an SOS Nursery and an SOS Primary School, which will give much needed education to the local community as well as the children of the SOS Children’s Village.
+During the civil war, both existing Children’s Villages provided food for over mothers and children affected by the conflict, as well as medicine, food, clothing and emergency accommodation to refugees fleeing the fighting.
+To meet the longer term needs, we opened a third Village in Makeni, about 100 miles east of Freetown.
+Makeni had been a rebel stronghold during the civil war and much of the region's infrastructure had been destroyed.
+The Village offers a loving family home to well over 100 orphaned and abandoned children.
+An SOS nursery and an primary school provide education to the local community as well as those from the Children’s Village.

 SOS Children's Village Trust Sierra Leone